JEWISH NATIONAL FUND'S PREMIER ISRAEL PODCAST

 Episode 27 - Special World Water Day Edition: In honor of #WorldWaterDay, we welcome serial entrepreneur, water activist and best-selling author Seth Siegel, to IsraelCast!
 Seth is a campaigner for water change in the U.S. and around the world.
 He’s been recognized for his thought leadership and advocacy on water scarcity.
 He’s the author of best-selling book Let There Be Water: Israel’s Solution to a Water Starved World.
 The book is now available in 15 foreign language editions and in 50 different countries.

-Recipes From Grandma Fritzie's Kitchen, is a collection of recipe and stores from her family.
-Too Good To Passover: Sephardic & Judeo-Arabic Seder Menus and Memories from Africa, Asia and Europe, her second cookbook released this January 2018,
+Fritzie's Kitchen, is a collection of recipe and stores from her family.
+Too Good To Passover: Sephardic & Judeo-Arabic Seder Menus and Memories from Africa, Asia and Europe, her second cookbook released this January 2018, specializes in

 Episode 24 - This week on IsraelCast, we speak with IDF Major General Res.
 Doron Almog, a decorated veteran who received the Israel Prize in 2016, and founded Aleh Negev, a state-of-the-art rehabilitative village in the Negev, home for children and adults with severe special needs.
 While in the IDF, Major General Almog led an operational task force against the terrorists who murdered the Israeli sports team during the Munich Olympics.
 He also commanded the first force to land in Entebbe during the 1976 rescue operation and played a key role in the clandestine mission that rescued around 6,000 Jewish Ethiopians from refugee camps in the Sudan.
 He shares about the groundbreaking work of Aleh Negev and about his remarkable career.
 This episode is in coordination with Jewish Disabilities Awareness and Inclusion Month, which we honor every February.